3 million Germans.

 As popularized by people like John Williams and Richard Wagner, a leitmotif is a short, recurring literary or musical theme.

-The Germans call it Leberwurst, but English-speaking people know this tasty sausage and spread as liverwurst.
+The Germans call it Leberwurst, from the German words Leber (liver) and Wurst (sausage), but English-speaking people know this tasty sausage and spread as liverwurst.

 Langlauf usually means some sort of cross country skiing, but others use it for cross country running as well.